 VPNs are incredibly flexible tools that can be used for many things.
 Among their features include watching geo-restricted media, defeating state censorship, and preventing tracking by websites and commercial WiFi hosts.

-Unfortunately, the term “no logs VPN” is often abused by service providers and is often misunderstood by customers.
+Unfortunately, the term “no logs VPN” is often abused by service providers and the term is also frequently misunderstood by customers.
 Almost all VPNs will state that they have a no-logs policy, but the truth is that most of these VPN providers can be quite sneaky.

 Types of VPN logs

-Usage logs are basically a record of the websites you have visited.
-Some countries require your ISPs to retain this data for a set time limit on how long this data should be kept for each individual.
-On the other hand, no VPN services we know actually admit to keeping such usage logs, even when in contradiction to the laws of the country they are based in.
+Usage logs are basically a record of the websites that you have visited.
+Some countries require your ISPs to retain this data for a set time limit for each individual.
+On the other hand, no VPN services we know actually admit to keeping such usage logs, even when it is in clear contradiction with what the laws of the country says.

 In the UK

 ISPs (and VPN providers) are required by law to log this information and store it for 12 months in a way that is accessible to a wide range of government departments.